-The proposal under consideration will rezone the property to permit Kalahari Resorts to construct a new resort hotel and convention center with indoor and outdoor water parks, an indoor and outdoor family entertainment center, employee housing, and other commercial uses which could potentially serve as local and regional attractors.
-City Council and Kalahari Resorts entered into a series of agreements in 2016 to bring the resort and convention center to Round Rock.
+The property was annexed in 2006 along with the surrounding Bison Tract and agriculture tracts, but was left out of the AG zoning assigned to them because it was a landlocked homestead.
+The zoning proposal under consideration will rezone the property to permit Kalahari Resorts to construct a new resort hotel and convention center with indoor and outdoor water parks, an indoor and outdoor family entertainment center, employee housing, and other commercial uses which could potentially serve as local and regional attractors.
+City Council and Kalahari Resorts entered into a series of agreements in 2016 to bring the resort in Round Rock.
 The city owns the land and will own the convention center, but Kalahari will act as the master developer of the entire site.